norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

 # Tools
  * Microsoft Active Directory: A directory service used for managing and organizing network resources and permissions in a Windows environment.
+   - Key Components:
+     Authentication: Verifies user identity using credentials like username and password
+     Authorization: Grants or denies access to network resources based on permissions Centralized Management: Centralizes control over users, computers, and other resources

  * Wazuh: An open-source security monitoring platform that provides intrustion detection, log analysis, vulnerability detection, and compliance reporting.
  * Postfix: A popular open-source mail transfer agent (MTA) used for sending and receiving email on Unix-like operating systems.